AlzbetaFekiacova/Fekiacova_105061_feippds/README.md

             shared.empty_pot.clear() # clear the event so it can be used again shared.chefs_mutex.unlock() # integrity have been satisfied
 ```
-In the code snippet, we see that the behaviour of a chef is quite similar to the behaviour of the savage, but chefs produce food to the pot.
+In the code snippet, we see that the behaviour of a chef is quite similar to the behaviour of the savage, but chefs do not take from the pot, but produce food to the pot.

 At first, the chefs wait for each other.
 This was not specified in the task assignment, however, if there was no barrier for the cooks, it happened to me quiet a lot, that only part of the chefs was cooking.
 As we wanted each chef to produce a portion, I have decided to use a barrier.